 Freedom Mortgage is directly servicing the Company's portfolio of Ginnie Mae MSRs pursuant to a subservicing agreement entered into on June 10, 2015.
-Freedom Mortgage has given notice of termination of the subservicing agreement without cause, which will be effective in the second or third quarter of 2019.
-Under this agreement, Freedom Mortgage will continue to service the applicable mortgage loans in accordance with applicable law and the requirements of the applicable agency, and the Company will continue to pay customary fees to Freedom Mortgage for specified services, until the servicing is transferred.
+Although Freedom Mortgage gave notice of termination of the subservicing agreement without cause during the third quarter of 2018, as required by that agreement, Freedom Mortgage has continued to service the Ginnie Mae MSRs pending transfer of the servicing responsibilities, and Aurora has continued to pay for such services.
+The parties subsequently decided to re-instate the agreement on the terms in effect at the time of the notice of termination, including a three-year term subject to automatic renewal for a similar term unless sooner terminated in accordance with its terms.